This Budapest travel budget per day report is ideal for anyone visiting the Hungarian capital and controlling expenses while enjoying the city

 Transport: Budapest is quite spread out, but if you like to walk, it’s 0$.

-Having fun: assuming you will do at least one fun activity, the cheapest option is probably enjoying a free entry nightclub or bar, and with 5$ you can get up to 5 beers.
+Having fun: assuming you will do at least one fun activity, the cheapest option is probably enjoying a free entry nightclub or bar.
+With 5$ you can get up to 5 beers.
+Althought it is more realistic to get beers around $1.5-2

 Reasonably priced budget (whoever wants minimum levels of privacy and is not so worried about spending to have a good time)

-Accomodation: assuming you are travelling in a group of at least 2 persons, you can find a decent room with private shower for 15$ per person (the room would be 25-30$ for 2)
+Accomodation: assuming you are travelling in a group of at least 2 persons, you can find a decent room with private shower for 15$ per person (the room would be 25-30$ for 2).
+This tends to be higher in July and August

 Transport: a day ticket to access to Budapest travel network will set you back 6 dollars (1650 HUF).